skipcloud/skipcloud.github.io/_posts/2020-06-07-ruby:-blocks,-procs,-and-lambdas.md

 Instead of storing the block in a variable to call manually there is also the `yield` keyword that will call a block that was provided when the method is called.
-A block saved in a variable is called an explicit block whereas a call called with `yield` is known as an implicit block.
+A block saved in a variable is called an explicit block whereas a block called with `yield` is known as an implicit block.
 As with the other examples you can pass arguments to `yield` which are then passed on to the block.